Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 to lay closer to the scalp for curly/coily hair types and makes for more comfortable net removal at the end of testing.

-The Visual-Evoked Potential (VEP) taski was presented using Eprime 3.0 software
+The Visual-Evoked Potential (VEP) task was presented using Eprime 3.0 software
 (Psychology Software Tools, Pittsburgh, PA) on a Lenovo desktop computer with an external monitor